22 Jun — 05 Oct 2019

 Newlyn Art Gallery

-Artists will include Larry Achiampong, Peggy Atherton, Karin Bos, Nick Crowe & Ian Rawlinson, Anne Hardy, Nick Laessing, Onya McCausland, Melanie Manchot, Rebecca Partridge, and Benny Nemerofsky Ramsay (see Read More below for details).
+Presenting painting, sculpture and film installation, exhibiting artists will include, among others, Larry Achiampong, Peggy Atherton, Karin Bos, Crowe & Rawlinson, Nick Laessing, Onya McCausland, Melanie Manchot, Rebecca Partridge and Benny Nemerofsky Ramsay. (see Read More below for details).

 Europe After The Rain runs parallel to Fathom, a solo show of film and photography by Simon Faithfull at The Exchange, exploring where land meets sea and man’s place in it.

 Join us to celebrate the launch of Europe After The Rain and our wider summer programme.

 THE EXCHANGE 19.00 – 20.30, with introductions from Director James Green and artist/curator Simon Faithfull at 19.00

 NEWLYN ART GALLERY 18.30 – 22.00, with a braai (a South African style bbq), and pay bar.

 Free entry and all welcome.
 We do hope you can join us.

 ARTISTS AND WORKS